AndreTeixeira1998/overleafwiki/Load-balancing-ShareLaTeX-and-Haproxy.md

 ShareLaTeX can be easily run on multiple hosts to scale horizontally.
 The main things to keep in mind are:

-* All containers need to point to the same Mongodb, Redis and disk stores
+* All containers need to point to the same MongoDB, Redis and disk stores
 * A users should have sticky sessions to the same container
-* the ShareLaTeX Session Secret needs to be set the same
+* The ShareLaTeX Session Secret needs to be set the same

 ## Setting same Session Secret & Behind Proxy

 The sessionSecret needs to be set the same on all docker instances.
 By default a random string is generated for you.
-The environment variable SHARELATEX_SESSION_SECRET can be used to set this.
+The environment variable `SHARELATEX_SESSION_SECRET` can be used to set this.

 `--env SHARELATEX_SESSION_SECRET=something_random`